Kitanemuk

-The Kitanemuk are an indigenous people of California.
-They traditionally lived in the Tehachapi Mountains and the Antelope Valley area of the western Mojave Desert of southern California, United States.
-Today some Kitanemuk people are enrolled in the federally recognized Tejon Indian Tribe of California.
+The Kitanemuk are an Indigenous people of California who historically lived in the Tehachapi Mountains and the Antelope Valley area of the western Mojave Desert of Southern California, United States.
+The Kitanemuk lived in what is now Kern County, California.
+Today, some of the Kitanemuk are enrolled in the federally recognized Tejon Indian Tribe of California.

 Language

-The Kitanemuk traditionally spoke the Kitanemuk language, a Uto-Aztecan language, probably akin to that of the Takic branch and to the Serrano language in particular, as well as the Tongva and Vanyume languages.
+The Kitanemuk historically spoke the Kitanemuk language, a Uto-Aztecan language, probably akin to that of the Takic branch and to the Serrano language in particular, as well as the Tongva and Vanyume languages.
 Alice Anderton reconstructed the dead language in 1988 from Harrington's notes.